 I swallow my saliva with an audible gulp, then shake myself out of my daze.
 “Carla, go.
 The devils.
 Remember, keep the big one – the one who was smashed out of the building earlier – alive.
 Orsino, with me.”

 We all take flight, separating into two groups.
 Carla heads for Dorn, while Orsino and I follow the line of destruction Akasha left in her path.

 We find our quarry almost 20 kilometers north of Dorn, face down in the rubble of a collapsed hill.
-Trails of black blood flow out of her unresponsive body and slowly trickle down the slanted rock underneath her.
+Rivulets of black blood flow out of her unresponsive body and slowly trickle down the slanted rock underneath her.
 Her limbs are still attached, but they’re all bent in strange and painful-looking ways, clearly loose from their sockets.
 The maid uniform she was wearing unsurprisingly turned to scrap during her tumbling through the landscape, leaving only a few strips of blood-soaked fabric hanging on her small frame.

 “Young master,” Orsino calls diffidently, “we shouldn’t get close too carelessly.
 She could be faking it.”

 Still in the air, I turn to him with disbelief written all over my face.
 “Faking it?
 Did we just witness the same spectacle, a minute ago?
 How could she possibly be faking anything, right now?”